geerlingguy/internet-pi/README.md

      - `example.config.yml` to `config.yml`
   5. Run the playbook: `ansible-playbook main.yml`

-> **If running locally on the Pi**: You may encounter an error like "Error while fetching server API version".
+> **If running locally on the Pi**: You may encounter an error like "Error while fetching server API version" or "connect: permission denied".
 If you do, please either reboot or log out and log back in, then run the playbook again.

 ## Usage